 As you keep going and growing, here are a few key recommendations.

-Launch with paid subscriptions, but keep all your content free at first.
-Assuming you have a sizable engaged audience on another platform or an existing email list in the thousands, you should launch with paid subscriptions on.
-For the first month or so, make all your posts free so everyone can get a taste of what you have to offer.
+Launch with paid subscriptions on especially if you have a sizable engaged audience on another platform or an existing email list in the thousands.
+Make the first post free so everyone can get a taste of what you have to offer.
 Then start paywalling.
 Your fans want to support you, and you should get paid for your work.
+It’s smart to have a balance of paid vs. free posts as your free posts will be a good way to bring new audience in.

 Pace yourself.
 It’s a good rule of thumb to publish at least once a week, but there are always exceptions to the rule.
 Choose a cadence that feels sustainable.
 You can easily avoid burnout by starting small and adding more stuff as you get into the swing of things.
 Pick a day and time that you can consistently publish, and your audience will make a habit of finding you in their inbox.
 Learn more.